Western Pa National Bank

 This is partly why I played so many sports such as baseball, basketball, football and baseball.
 Though my Dad wasn’t the nicest guy, I do remember that both my parents came to watch all my football games as a Senior in High-School, where I played tight end and defensive end.

 Besides playing sports, I also played trumpet.
 Our school didn’t have a lot of kids (36 in my class), and so I remember playing trumpet at halftime with my football uniform on.
 I won awards, but none that I can remember right now.
 I have a basketball memory I want to share as well.
-I was trying out for the team this Winter in the 7th grade and got cut.
+I was trying out for the team during the winter of 7th grade and got cut.
 Well there was this Coach, Coach Walsh, who was a good guy and supported kids he believed in.
 He stepped in when I got cut and had me put back on the team.
 He was like an athletic director and said that I had talent.
 I was thankful for coaches like him.

 In school, I was just a C student, probably because I just didn’t study a lot, but that didn’t prevent me from getting a partial scholarship to attend William Penn in Oscaloosa, Iowa.
 I played DE and also a backup QB in which I had a vivid memory of!
 Though not a good memory, I came into the game as the QB and threw an interception that was returned for a touchdown and because of that, we lost the game.
 It was horrible.
 Football was going ok, but I had 3 things in my life that were weighing on me: 1) Though I had a scholarship, it was just a partial scholarship and my parents didn’t like spending money on me.
 2) I was befriended by this family of Quakers who were a part of a cultic practice that I felt funny about and didn’t want to be involved, and 3) I had a relationship with this girl who wanted to get married to me.
 I felt like we were more friends and didn’t think it was a good fit.
 With all these things on my mind, I decided to leave school and come back to Pittsburgh to look for better things.